adalvis/roads_model/README.md

 A future iteration of this spatially distributed model will use a different erosion component based on slightly different variables (such as roughness).

+### Third component (update): `OverlandFlowTransporter`
+Erodes a surface with shallow overland flow using physics-based formulations for entrainment and transport that can directly use sediment size distribution and surface roughness.
+The sediment transport rate is calculated using Govers' equation (1992) with shear stress partitioning

 ## Repository navigation
 ### `Main folder`

-1. `test_driver.py` is a script used to test the model components and how they work together.
+1. `test_driver.py` is a script used to test the model components (`TruckPassErosion`, `FlowAccumulator`, `FastscapeEroder`) and how they work together.
    - **Input:** Model parameters.
    - **Output:** Plots of average road layer depths vs. time and erosion vs. time.

+2. `test.py` is a script used to test the model components (`TruckPassErosion`, `FlowAccumulator`, `OverlandFlowTransporter`) and how they work together.
+   - **Input:** Model parameters.
+   - **Output:** Sediment load from road and ditch line, as well as a number of plots demonstrating different outputs from the model.

+3. `group_rainfall.py` is a utilitarian script used to aggregate hourly rainfall into daily rainfall.
+   - **Input:** Hourly rainfall data.
+   - **Output:** Aggregated daily rainfall data.

 ### `tutorials`
 1. `TruckPassErosion_tutorial.ipynb` is a Jupyter notebook that demonstrates the utility